Acute Seizures

 While classic substances are still in use (phenytoin, valproic acid), modern drugs have more favorable adverse effect profiles (eg, levetiracetam or lacosamide).
 However, in the setting of ASSs, antiseizure treatment shall be conceptualized and discussed as a transient treatment lasting a few weeks or months (as opposed to epilepsy treatment).
 Discussion with a seizure specialist is helpful.

-When confronted with acute seizures, one needs to consider the presence of potential precipitating factors or acute illness (see Table).
+When confronted with acute seizures, one needs to consider the presence of potential precipitating factors or acute illness (see Table 1 in Seizures and Epilepsy).

 We would love to hear from you